-DMF HAE Rolling Upgrade
+DMF HA Rolling Upgrade

-Do the following for a rolling upgrade in a DMF HAE cluster with two nodes:
+Do the following for a rolling upgrade in a DMF HA cluster with two nodes (node1 and node2):

-1. Read the release nodes for the software you intend to upgrade.
+1. Read the release notes for the software you intend to upgrade.

 For ISSP software, read the SGI InfiniteStorage Software Platform Release Note and any late-breaking caveats on Supportfolio Online: